asaskiap/transitionApp/ReadMe.md

 - create components for landing page and landing page parts
 - find a way that close button sticks on screen in scroll views?
 - rework navigator?
-- Implement automatic scrolling to top of screen on rerender ❗
+- Implement automatic scrolling to top of screen on rerender ❗✅ (maybe still for Entscheidungsbaum)
 - bigger close button ❗

 ### Modal Template